 Innovation, Research & Practice

-The Center is part of a learning community where educators, students, alumni, parents/guardians, employers, local communities, and others can easily access current resources, share proven and promising practices, and test new approaches in education, personal and social development, and career readiness.
+The Center for Work Based Learning & Career Services is part of a learning community where educators, students, alumni, parents/guardians, employers, local communities, and others can easily access current resources, share proven and promising practices, and test new approaches in education, social and emotional learning, and college and career readiness.

 Together, we will create positive and proven results for students, families, employers, workers, the rte.
 9 corridor, and surrounding communities.
 We look forward in assisting those in need of a career pathway, training and education, and access to employment and career opportunities.

 Through the Colonial School District Center for Work Based Learning & Career Services: